Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Synthetic Experiments

 We conduct experiments on both scalarization and logical operators.
 For scalarization, we select subsets of size 2 to 5 from the five base rewards, use 128 evenly spaced preference vectors $\boldsymbol{\omega}$ on the simplex for each subset, and evaluate the mixing policy under each preference.
 For logical operators, we evaluate various combinations of harmonic mean and contrast operations applied to the base and circle rewards.

-\paragraph{Baselines.} We evaluate our method on both scalarization and logical operators, comparing against baselines that require additional training.
-For scalarization, we consider preference-conditioned GFlowNets, including MOGFN~\citep{jain2023multiobjectivegflownets} and HN-GFN~\citep{zhu2023sample}.
+\paragraph{Baselines.} For scalarization, we consider preference-conditioned GFlowNets, including MOGFN~\citep{jain2023multiobjectivegflownets} and HN-GFN~\citep{zhu2023sample}.
 For logical operators, we compare against the classifier guidance approach of \citet{garipov2023compositionalsculpting}.
-For both settings, we also include a simple ensemble baseline that mixes forward policies without the reaching probability $u_i(\cdot)$ to validate the importance of flow-based weighting.
+For both settings, we also include an ensemble baseline that mixes forward policies without the reaching probability $u_i(\cdot)$ to validate the importance of flow-based weighting.
+Our mixing policy uses the Model $F$ route (\cref{sec:model_f_derivation}) to compute reaching probabilities.

 \paragraph{Evaluation metrics.} In this setting, where the true target distribution and induced target distribution can be computed exactly, we evaluate the approximation quality using the $L_1$ error, i.e., $\sum_x |p_{\text{model}}(x) - p_{\text{target}}(x)|$, between the distribution induced by our mixing policy and the ground-truth target distribution, following \citet{bengio2021flownetworkbasedgenerative}.